Cygraph/MinMax/README.md

 ```

+**Callbacks**.
 MinMax creates an instance you can work with over the whole project.
 For special cases, when different breakpoints are needed, just create a new instance.
 Based on jQuery's $.Callback object, the callbacks argument can be one function or an array of functions.

 ```